 Ceviche Verde-Green Ceviche is one of my favorite appetizers.
-So healthy and superbly delicious, we should all be having Ceviche Verde-Green Ceviche everyday!
-It’s so light, refreshing and incredibly flavorful.
-You will love this dish today, tomorrow, always!
+It’s so light and superbly delicious.
+In addition, it’s healthy and refreshing.
+We should all be having Ceviche Verde-Green Ceviche everyday!
+You will love this dish today, tomorrow and the next day too.

 Que es Ceviche/What is Ceviche